Tandem Training for Language Models: Discussion

 \xhdr{Result summary} Across all three settings, tandem training rapidly suppresses ``jargon'', indicating the senior model learning to adapt to become compatible with the junior model, while maintaining above\hyp junior accuracy.
 This is the core promise of tandem training: we can incentivize an AI model to adapt its behavior and actions to be compatible with a given weaker collaborator without an overly negative impact on its capabilities.
 Taken together, the results show that handoff robustness, our method of encouraging intelligibility, can be induced directly inside the RL trajectory by randomizing which partner generates next, creating pressure for the senior to produce continuable reasoning traces rather than idiosyncratic ones.

 \xhdr{Learning signals} Our current sequence\hyp level objective attributes rewards to entire rollouts, which is simple and effective but coarse.
 Three complementary refinements target sharper, lower\hyp variance credit signals.
-First, masking junior-authored tokens during likelihood and policy-gradient computations would prevent spurious credit from leaking onto text that the trainable senior did not produce, aligning gradients with the senior's actual contributions.
-Second, learning from negative examples would leverage failed rollouts as informative counterfactuals: contrastive or penalty terms could down-weight the specific trajectories and specific segments most predictive of handoff failure.
+First, masking junior-authored tokens during likelihood and policy-gradient computations can prevent spurious credit from leaking onto text that the trainable senior did not produce, aligning gradients with the senior's actual contributions.
+Second, learning from negative examples can leverage failed rollouts as informative counterfactuals: contrastive or penalty terms could down-weight the specific trajectories and specific segments most predictive of handoff failure.
 Third, token- and span-level preference learning~\citep{deng2024flow} can localize blame and credit to the precise tokens where handoffs break, rather than pooling signal uniformly across the trajectory.
 Our work shows that tandem training is effective even when combined with a simple RL method, and we expect the benefits to increase further with more sophisticated RL methods.
+This expectation is supported by the initial experiments laid out at the end of \Secref{sec:Results} and in \Appref{app:Supplemental results}, which show that the first two refinements listed above improve senior task accuracy.

 \xhdr{Extending the framework} We present an atomic setting with a frozen junior and a trained senior, but there are many natural extensions of this basic tandem training framework.
 Co-adaptation would be possible by training both models, either simultaneously or by alternating which is trained and which is frozen, perhaps with additional anchoring constraints to prevent private codes from emerging.
 The ``junior model'' role can be expanded to design and control the type of compatibility we want to produce in the senior model; one could imagine varying junior competence, style, language, tool use, etc., to regularize the senior toward broadly intelligible behavior.
 An automated framework could maintain a pool of juniors that are swapped in via a bandit algorithm or curriculum policy where juniors that expose failure modes are prioritized and juniors that the senior has already mastered are gradually retired.
 It is also possible to apply tandem training earlier in the stack (\eg, late pretraining or supervised finetuning) to encourage intelligibility as a more fundamental attribute.
 Finally, we limited our attention to fixed i.i.d.\ handoffs, which could likely be improved with a handoff schedule that optimizes robustness.